akane2518/Project-2/README.md

 	2. GDP expenditure ratio on health
         3. Basic sanitary access;
 Apply clustering for classification and Logistic Regression to predict future GDP expenditure on  health as follows:
 	Import data Prepare the data Cluster the countries by life expectancy using K-means Visualize  and compare the results Predict 	       GDP expenditure to improve life expectancy (Countries  Classification):
 	Create a Logistic Regression Model with the original Data
 		- Predict a Logistic Regression Model with Resample Training data
 		- Calculate the accuracy of the model
 		- Generate a confusion matrix and classification report.

- Build a Bot for data inquiries.
+# Please refer to presentation ppt (presentation.pptx & Project 2 - presentation Machine Learning Models - Multiple Linear Regression.pptx)